 Lilly Pulitzer: Life in Print

 Before I came on board, the Lilly Pulitzer brand had wandered away from its powerful origin story.
 Consumers didn’t know about Lilly’s entrepreneurial 1960s spirit, and few knew each print is made by a team of in-house artists — almost unheard of in fashion.
-As a brand, Lilly Pulitzer was not effectively telling the authentic, historically-rooted story or the modern artistic process.
+The brand was not effectively telling the authentic, historically-rooted story or the radical artistic process.
 The audience was capped at those who already loved the product, but new excitement was few and far.
 In addition, the Resort clothing market space was getting over-saturated.

 By identifying and capitalizing on Lilly’s competitive advantages: Print + History, I led the team to Life in Print.
 We developed thousands of handmade illustrations for mobile and desktop, emails, in-store graphics, direct mail and beyond.
 The team experimented with product photography lighting – creating a style that makes each product look like it’s shot in hot, natural sunshine.